Startup Lesson Learned: Get Out Now!

 Use fixed deadlines.

 Try to involve potential customers as early as possible.
 If that doesn't work because no one cares: Don't give up and take responsibility.
-Probably it's not the early stage of your product but your actual idea that doesn't attract the people!
+It's probably not the early stage of your product but your original idea that doesn't attract the people!

 Care about the whole onboarding experience for your users from day 1.